huggingface/datasets/metrics/indic_glue/README.md

 ### Values from popular papers

-The [original IndicGleu paper](https://aclanthology.org/2020.findings-emnlp.445.pdf) reported an average accuracy of 0.766 on the dataset, which varies depending on the subset selected.
+The [original IndicGlue paper](https://aclanthology.org/2020.findings-emnlp.445.pdf) reported an average accuracy of 0.766 on the dataset, which varies depending on the subset selected.

 ## Examples